Shendra MIDC: Location

-Has a job opportunities to many people due to the vast development of this industry need to just skillfully to get the job.
+Has job opportunities to many people due to the vast development of this industry need to just skillfully to get the job.

 Clients

 Industries which has made Shendra their home includes Audi India, Škoda Auto, Volkswagen, Wockhardt, EtchON, Perkins Engines, Monginis.

 Electrical goods major Siemens has set up a plant for manufacturing of bogies for locomotives, electric multiple units and metro coaches at Shendra MIDC Aurangabad.

 DMIC Industrial Park

 Recently Govt of Maharashtra has decided to acquire land from Shendra to Bidkin village under DMIC corridor for setting up of Shendra - Bidkin Mega Industrial Park.
-Acquisition of 10,000 hectors of farm land is in progress.
+Acquisition of 10,000 hectares of farm land is in progress.

 An Exhibition and Convention Centre at Sendra is being developed.